evil-mind-evil-sword/.github/profile/README.md

 - Respecting user intelligence
 - The hacker ethos

-Open-source, free, yours -- forever.
+Open-source, free and yours for individuals -- forever.